HolyBlackCat/quasi-msys2/README.md

     `_gcc` package must be installed, since it provides the standard library for cross-compilation, and more.

   * **Cross-compile to Windows using MSYS2 GCC or Clang** running under Wine.
-They much slower than a native Clang, and should normally be used as a fallback.
+They're much slower than a native Clang, and should normally be used as a fallback.

     You can invoke them using `gcc`, `g++`, `clang`, `clang++` as usual, assuming the corresponding packages are installed.